aaronperkins/bt-nes-advantage/README.md

 - Turbo and slow motion functions work as normal
 - Player select switch
    - Both players currently map to controller one.
 In the future it may be possible to maintain two controller connections.
-- Standard gamepad HID implementation
+- Standard gamepad HID implementation, tested with:
-   - Designed to work out of the box with BlueRetro
+   - BlueRetro
+   - Windows
+   - Android
+   - SteamOS
+   - Linux
 - Long battery life with low power sleep mode
 - RGB status LED indication
 - Battery level monitoring and reporting